codes-org/codes/src/network-workloads/README_traces.txt

 --workload_type="dumpi" --
 ../src/network-workloads/conf/modelnet-mpi-test-dfly-amg-216.conf

+-------- Running multiple MPI ranks (or cores) mapped to a compute node ------- 13- Update the config file to have multiple core/proc LPs mapped on to a model-net LP.
+See example config file in:
+../src/network-workloads/conf/modelnet-mpi-test-dfly-mul-cores.conf

+14- If running multiple MPI ranks per node with random allocations, the allocation files must also be generated with multiple cores per node.
+See scripts/allocation_gen/README for how to generate allocation files that use multiple cores per node.

 ----- sampling and debugging options for MPI Simulation Layer ----

 Runtime options can be used to enable time-stepped series data of simulation